Walter Savage Landor: Llanthony and marriage

 I really do think t'would be Gabell & Gabb.

 When the Bishop failed to reply to his letter offering to restore part of the priory Landor followed up saying "God alone is great enough for me to ask anything of twice".
 He wanted to become a magistrate and after a row with the Lord Lieutenant, the Duke of Beaufort, who was suspicious of his republican sympathies, he pursued the matter with the Lord Chancellor, Lord Eldon, well known as a High Tory, without success.
 He wasted much effort and money in noble attempts to improve the land, and to relieve the wretchedness and raise the condition of the poorer inhabitants.
 The final straw was when he let his farmland to one Betham who was incompetent and extravagant and paid no rent.
 After an expensive action to recover the debts from Betham he had had enough, and decided to leave the country, abandoning Llanthony to his creditors – which was principally his mother.
 He had drafted a book-length Commentary on the Memoires of Mr. Charles Fox which presents the radical Whig leader in a positive light and includes a dedication to American president James Madison and strong criticism of the Tory government and Canning, but left it unpublished for fear of prosecution.

 In 1814 Landor left England for Jersey, where he had a quarrel with his wife and set off for France on his own.
 Eventually she joined him at Tours as did his brother Robert.
-At Tours he met Francis George Hare, father of Augustus Hare and brother of Julius Hare who was to be of great help to him.
-Landor soon became dissatisfied with Tours and after tremendous conflicts with his landlady set off in September 1815 with his wife and brother on a tempestuous journey to Italy.
+At Tours he met Francis George Hare, brother of Julius Charles Hare who was to be of great help to him.
+Landor soon became dissatisfied with Tours and after conflicts with his landlady set off in September 1815 with his wife and brother on a journey to Italy.